GregariousMammal/Main-Site/books.md

 ## Automate DevOps with Otto

-I was the technical reviewer for this Packt title on Otto, cancelled due to Hashicorp cancelling the technology.
+I was the technical reviewer for this Packt title on Otto, canceled due to Hashicorp canceling the technology.